Pharenda: Transport

 There is a large railway station ANDN.
 Railway station named Anandnagar junction, from here one railway line goes to Nautanwa which is nearest railway station for sonauli Nepal border and another goes towards Lucknow via Barhani.
 Now, There are direct trains to connect all big cities like, Delhi, Mumbai, Raipur and Varanasi.
-The bus connects to Sonouli Nepal boarder and long route bus also available for Delhi, Lucknow, Jaipur.
+The bus connects to Sonouli Nepal border and long route bus also available for Delhi, Lucknow, Jaipur.